facebook/react-native-website/docs/the-new-architecture/create-module-library.md

 ### 2. Copy the Code over from Your App

-The rest of the guide assumes that you have a local Turbo Native Module in your app, created following the guidelines shown in the other guides in the website: platform specific Turbo Native Modules; [cross-platform Turbo Native Modules](/docs/the-new-architecture/pure-cxx-modules.md).
+The rest of the guide assumes that you have a local Turbo Native Module in your app, created following the guidelines shown in the other guides in the website: platform specific Turbo Native Modules, or [cross-platform Turbo Native Modules](./pure-cxx-modules).
+But it works also for Components and legacy architecture modules and components.
+You'll have to adapt the files you need to copy and update.

 <!-- TODO: add links for Turbo Native Modules -->

-1. Move the code you have in the `specs` folder in your app into the `src` folder created by the `create-react-native-library` folder.
+1. **[Not required for legacy architecture modules and components]** Move the code you have in the `specs` folder in your app into the `src` folder created by the `create-react-native-library` folder.
 2. Update the `index.ts` file to properly export the Turbo Native Module spec so that it is accessible from the library.
 For example:

 ```ts